How can I help?

 Professionally recognised

-Sandwich year option
+Placement year option

-You’ll have the option to complete a sandwich year and apply your skills in practice.
+You'll have the option to complete a placement year and apply your skills in practice.
 A year working in industry will enable you to begin building your future career and professional network as you study.

 Choose your direction